 For designing logos and blog headers, I like investing in premium fonts.
 Creative Market is a good place to find affordable font types you’d like to keep using across the board—from your branded Pinterest covers to your blog pages to your social media channels.

 Confession time: I have a thing for this font type called BRANDON GROTESQUE.
 If you’re a design or typography enthusiast, I’m willing to bet it didn’t take you a second to notice Brandon Grotesque all over my website/s and designs.
 I can not help myself, you guys.
 I’ve been using this font type for… 10 years now and I’m still in love with it until now.
 I might as well be married to it, haha.

 But this font is a bit pricey too, and I’m glad there are new fonts that are available today that are more affordable.

 You can also choose display fonts for your logo or for words that you want to pop up on your graphics.
 Creative Market has an insane amount of beautiful display fonts you can choose from, such as these:

 [button url=”https://creativemarket.com/fonts?u=rhizaoyos” target=”_self” size=”medium” display=”inline-block” float=”none”]Shop Fonts at Creative Market[/button]

 I hope you find a font you’d like to marry too.
 Haha.

-I recommend investing in a display font to use for your logo, and choosing a sans serif or serif combinations from Google Fonts for your web content.
+I recommend investing in a display font to use for your logo and choosing a sans-serif or serif combination from Google Fonts for your web content.
 Again, Google font types are usually plugged into a premium WordPress theme already.

 Applying color is one way to give your blog pages some form of continuity and personality.
 It’s also nice to look into color psychology if you want to be more intentional in choosing colors.